Cmd858/Server_V2/README.md

 For example if you need to transfer a file between 2 devices, you can use the server as a bridge, uploading the file to the server using fileUpload.html and then use the direct link to that file to download it on the second device.

+#Issues
+If running this from inside a command prompt, make sure to change the working directory to the location of the program before running, otherwise it will think it's in a different place to where it really is